xxvazquez/SQL_projects/README.md

 # SQL_projects
-## Project 1: What and Where Are the World's Oldest Businesses?
-(Datacamp)
+1. What and Where Are the World's Oldest Businesses?
+(Datacamp) Data manipulation
-Data manipulation